-Wondering what the best class is for Solo Hunters?
-Being an action RPG, Solo Hunters is all about min-maxing your stats until you nail that perfect build you want to play.
-However, if you don't care for role-playing and just want to play with the strongest, most OP builds out there, then you'll want to check my ultimate Solo Hunters Classes Tier List.
+Want to know what the best class is in Solo Hunters?
+Being an action RPG, Solo Hunters is all about min-maxing your character until you nail that perfect build you want to play.
+However, if you don't care for role-playing and just want to play with the strongest, most OP builds out there, then you'll want to check my Solo Hunters Class Tier List.

 Below, you’ll find a tier list of the best classes currently available in the game.
 Keep in mind that the game has just launched and that the class system is still very basic, lacking depth when it comes to gameplay mechanics and playstyle.
 In its current form, it functions as little more than a glorified stat buffer, without a role-playing angle to make the classes truly stand out.
 With that said, taking only raw stats into account, here’s the Solo Hunters Class Tier List for the Early Access release.